-In the last article we discussed how it is important to measure fluid flow.
+In the last article, we discussed how it is important to measure fluid flow.
 Here we will have a look at the difference between mass flow and volumetric flow.
-We will also discuss when to check mass flow and when volumetric flow measurement is sufficient
+We will also discuss when to check the mass flow and when volumetric flow measurement is sufficient.

 What is Mass Flow Rate?

-It is the total molecular mass passing through a cross section of a given pipe line per unit time.
+It is the total molecular mass passing through a cross-section of a given pipeline per unit of time.

 Qm = Vm.Ap / T

 Qm is the mass flow rate in Kg/sec.

 Vm is average, point mass velocity in kg/sec.sq.m

-Ap is cross sectional area of given pipe in sq. meter.
+Ap is the cross-sectional area of a given pipe in sq. meter.